sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 #### ---- 1.
 Select Set Username and Password and Create One

 #### ---- 2.
 Do not forget this information we will need it to connect Unity or Connecting to Console using Browser

-Next ill show you how to Connect to the xbox directly using Unity or Visual Studios / or / Manuelly Using Xbox Local Link with Visual Studios